microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/customextensionendpointconfiguration.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Abstract base type used for endpointConfiguration property of custom access package workflow extension.
+Abstract base type that exposes the derived types used to configure the **endpointConfiguration** property of a [custom access package workflow extension](customaccesspackageworkflowextension.md) object.
+This abstract type is inherited by the [logicAppTriggerEndpointConfiguration](logicapptriggerendpointconfiguration.md) object.

 ## Properties